imSaiPavan27/Business-Insights-360/README.md

 Recently, the company faced an unforeseen loss due to the opening of a store in Latin America.
 To make data-driven decisions and survive in the industry, AtliQ Hardware decided to build an analytics team.

-## Project Kickoff Session
+## 2. Project Planning
-The project kickoff session is where you get clarity on the project's objectives and why it's being undertaken.
+The project planning session is where you get clarity on the project's objectives and why it's being undertaken.
 It's the time to ask questions and set the direction for the project and create a **Project Charter**

-### Project Charter
+### a) Project Charter
 Using a project tool lie **MURAL**, which helps in creating a porject charter.
 It outlines kep project features such
 1. Goals
 2. Timeline